 With a focus on online interactions, either in the social Cabal (clan) features, the online co-op or through player vs. player training sessions.
 Warhammer 40,000 Inquisitor - Martyr is an always-online experience.
 This means if you lose connection to the servers or if your network at home drops, you will be booted to the main menu and unable to play the game.
 Joining a Cabal is highly recommended, as you’ll gain passive bonuses and the completion of Cabal missions increases your clan’s rank and unlocks additional rewards.
 The system is truly designed for you to play with your clan or friends in mind, although overall clan sizes are somewhat limiting, with most only having 20 slots (size increases with rank).
 Matchmaking takes an unnecessarily long time, especially when there aren’t any filtering options; you are thrown directly into a random mission.
 Also if someone fails to “ready up” before the counter stops, it fails to create a session, and you have to start all over.
 That’s not even accounting for the frequent “failed to create party” message I have experienced roughly 80% of the time.
 The game really would benefit from a true drop-in/out support, similar to how the very smooth online experience works in Diablo III on consoles.
 As it stands, you may wait over five minutes to play a single mission as it won’t a create session with anything less than four players (at least in my experience).
 The only way to select a mission and see each other in the hub area is to form a party from players on your friends list.

 Warhammer 40,000 Inquisitor - Martyr nails the gothic and grim sci-fi 40K universe, but technical shortcomings and some poor design decisions hurt the overall experience.
 Online multiplayer, outside of playing with friends, is a nightmare to separate, especially since you’ll be randomly dropped into a mission and thrown back to your local hub afterward.
 NeoCoreGames does have a fluid roadmap on the game’s official website complete with seasonal events and content.
 There is also a season pass that will include new investigations, campaigns, loot emotes and even familiars (pets).
-Currently, there is a $3.99 servo-skull pet for purchase on the Xbox Store that doesn’t appear in-game or crashes your game.Note: Warhammer 40,000: Inquisitor - Martyr was reviewed based on a digital Xbox One copy of the game, provided by the publisher.
+Currently, there is a $3.99 servo-skull pet for purchase on the Xbox Store that doesn’t appear in-game or crashes your game.Note: Warhammer 40,000: Inquisitor - Martyr was reviewed on Xbox One.
+A digital copy of the game was provided by the publisher/developer.